CUBRID/cubrid-manual/en/admin/db_manage.rst

 For more details on volumes, see :ref:`database-volume-structure`.

-The following is an example of files related to the database when testdb database is operated.
+The following is an example of files related to the database when *testdb* database operates.

 +----------------+-------+-----------------+----------------+------------------------------------------------------------------------------------------------------+
 | File name      | Size  | Type            | Classification | Description                                                                                          |